 With effect of 1 April 2015, Ordnance Survey (OS) has operated as a Government owned limited company – Ordnance Survey Limited.
 Prior to this date, OS was not legally separate from the Crown and was a Crown body.
 The copyright and database rights which arose in the mapping data were automatically owned by the Crown.
 That is why we refer to OS mapping as being Crown copyright and Crown database rights.

 As part of that transition, the Crown copyright (and Crown database rights) which existed in OS mapping as at 1 April 2015 remain owned by the Crown.
-However, under the terms of the Crown Rights Agreement with Her Majesty's Stationery Office (HMSO), OS is granted an exclusive right to use, license and manage this IP on behalf of the Crown.
+However, under the terms of the Crown Rights Agreement with The Keeper of Public Records, OS is granted an exclusive right to use, license and manage this IP on behalf of the Crown.

-For more information about the position of OS and Crown copyright please visit this webpage.
+For more information about the position of OS and Crown copyright.

 This is any data that you create using OS data as a source.
 The level of licencing required for continued use, data sharing and publishing will depend on what type of data has been used.